chao-master/togxp/README.md

 * `Order` - The ID of the Order to log against.
 * `Opportunity` - The ID of the Opportunity to log against.
-* `Category` - The Category to use in the order, if one isn't stated in the toggl description.

-## Toggl Description parsing

-Case Ids and categories can be specified at the start of Toggl description.
-The case ID must start with `CAS-` (case specific).
-Categories must be wrapped inside square brackets (`[]`).
-The Case and category can be specified in either order, but they must be the first things in the description, and must only have whitespace between them.

-The remaining part of the description is used for the name of the time entry in CRM.